Shrek the Halls: Production

 Shrek the Halls was produced by DreamWorks Animation and Pacific Data Images.
 David Ian Salter and Mark Baldo directed the special during the pre-production, but they were later replaced by Gary Trousdale.
 The film was produced by Teresa Cheng, Gina Shay and Aron Warner and was written by Bill Riling, Theresa Cullen, Gary Trousdale and Sean Bishop.

 Release

 Broadcast

 Shrek the Halls premiered on the American television network ABC on November 28, 2007.
 ABC held the exclusive domestic rights to the special until it moved to NBC in 2023 following NBCUniversal's 2016 acquisition of DreamWorks Animation; it first aired on that network on November 30 that year.
+In 2025, the special aired on Warner Bros.
+Discovery's holiday program blocks, TNT's Christmas Maximus and TBS's All I Watch for Christmas.

 In the UK, it premiered on December 24, 2007, on BBC One.
 The special was repeated on BBC Three on December 23, 2011, along with Shrek: Once Upon a Time and Shrek.

 Reception

 On Metacritic, Shrek the Halls holds a weighted average score of 73 out of 100, based on 30 critics, indicating "generally favourable reviews".